Region: Middle East & North Africa

 Tunisian cooking is a blend of European, oriental and desert dweller’s culinary tradition.
 Its distinctive spicy fieriness comes from neighbouring Mediterranean countries and the many civilisations that have ruled Tunisian land: Phoenician, Roman, Arab, Turkish, French, and the native Berber.
 Unlike other North African cuisine, Tunisian food is often spicy.
 There is an old wife’s tale that says a husband can judge his wife’s affections by the amount of hot peppers she uses when preparing his food.
 If the food becomes bland then a men may believe that his wife no longer loves him.
 However when the food is prepared for guests the hot peppers is decreased to suit the more delicate palate of the visitor.
 The Tunisian cuisine was enriched throughout the centuries by the contributions of the people who came in the country.
 For example, the Jewish community’s impact is very significant as were the Berbers who brought couscous to Tunisia.
 Tunisian cuisine is based on olive oil and spices whose suitable mixture and erudite proportioning achieved miracles, transforming simple and inexpensive products into refined dishes.
 Like all Mediterranean countries, Tunisian cuisine depends not only on olive oil, spices and tomatoes but also on great assortment of fishes and meats.
 Happily for some, although Tunisia is a Muslim country, alcohol is not prohibited, in fact Tunisia produces reasonable table wines, beers and liqueurs

 Please note that visa requirements can and do change.
 It is essential that you confirm requirements with the nearest relevant embassy or check with your travel agent before you travel.
-At the time of writing, Australian and New Zealand passport holders require a visa for Tunisia and this can be obtained on arrival.
-British, Canadian and American passport holders do not require a visa for stays of up to 3 months.
+At the time of writing, Australian, New Zealand, British, Canadian and American passport holders do not require a visa for stays of up to 3 months.
 All other nationalities should check with the Tunisian Embassy or Consulate in their country for up-to-date visa information.